St4lV/Golams/README.md

 ## Golam professions :

-### Crafting profession smithing templates will give a profession to your Golams.

 ![Golams professions recipes](https://media.forgecdn.net/attachments/1134/784/golam_profession_craft-png.png)

 *   _Upgrading unassigned Golams to professions Golams._

 ### Blacksmith Golam :

 *   The blacksmith golam can repairs others golams using smooth basalt !
 Assign it to a smooth basalt assigned Golam Interface with a Golam Core to refill its inventory !
 It can also transform amethyst blocks to amethyst shards !

 ![blacksmith golam](https://media.forgecdn.net/attachments/1144/507/blacksmith_demo-webp.webp)